poiu-de/coat/site/content/docs/user_guide/02_nesting_configurations.md

 Coat allows embedding config objects in other config objects.

-It is helpful in the case if parts of a configuration are reused in multiple other configurations without having to duplicate all the accessor methods of the embedded config class.
+It is helpful in the case when parts of a configuration are reused in multiple other configurations without having to duplicate all the accessor methods of the embedded config class.